-Pursuant to Rule 19b-4 under the Securities Exchange Act of 1934

-1. Text of Proposed Rule Change

-- (a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD" or "Association"), through its wholly owned subsidiary, NASD Dispute Resolution, Inc. ("NASD Dispute Resolution"), is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to extend the pilot rule in IM-10100(f) of the NASD Code of Arbitration Procedure ("Code") that requires industry parties in arbitration to waive application of contested California arbitrator disclosure standards upon the request of customers or, in industry cases, of associated persons with claims against member firms or other associated persons, for an additional six-month pilot period beginning on September 30, 2003.
-This extension does not affect existing rule text.
+Pursuant to Rule 19b-4 under the Securities Exchange Act of 1934 1.
+Text of Proposed Rule Change (a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD" or "Association"), through its wholly owned subsidiary, NASD Dispute Resolution, Inc. ("NASD Dispute Resolution"), is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to amend the pilot rule in IM-10100(f) of the NASD Code of Arbitration Procedure ("Code") that requires industry parties in arbitration to waive application of contested California arbitrator disclosure standards, to include claims by members against other members or associated person that relate exclusively to promissory notes.
+Below is the text of the proposed rule change.
+Proposed new language is underlined; proposed deletions are in brackets. \ \ \ 10000.
+Code of Arbitration Procedure IM-10100.
+Failure to Act Under Provisions of Code of Arbitration Procedure It may be deemed conduct inconsistent with just and equitable principles of trade and a violation of Rule 2110 for a member or a person associated with a member to: (a) - (e) No change.

-- (b) Not applicable.

-- (c) Not applicable.